 Usage-Based Billing (Streaming Services)

-A pricing model where streaming platforms charge based on bandwidth, stream duration, or viewer minutes used—common in enterprise solutions.
+A pricing model where streaming platforms charge based on bandwidth, stream duration, or viewer minutes is used, which is common in enterprise solutions.

 User Retention Rate